Ideas

-Ask CI: Which is better, Display or Discovery?
+Which is Better, Display or Discovery?

-July 24, 2023
+Jul 24, 2023

 Google introduced Discovery ads in 2019, and since their debut, one of the most commonly asked questions we receive is: “What’s the difference between Display and Discovery?”
 And then, naturally, the next question is: “They sound similar to me, so if I can only choose one, should I be running ads on Display or Discovery?”